Eunicken/AccountChain/README.md

 ## Other Functions

-The other functions play a supporting role in the Smart Contract supports to realize the *AccountChain©* functions.
+The other functions play a supporting role in the Smart Contract to realize the *AccountChain©* functions.

 ### calcPoint
 The calcPoint function is called by [addTransaction](#addTransaction) to calculate the total points that a client can obtain for one purchase.
 This function calls [queryPromotionMultiple](#queryPromotionMultiple) to calculate up-to-date promotion applied.